 A// My name is McKel (mic-kel).
-McKel Hill, MS, RD, LDN if we want to get technical about it (ha ha).
-I’m a registered dietitian and wellness coach with a passion for all things nutrition, wellness, and (of course) real whole food!
-My mission in life is to share this passion with others in the form of recipes, spreading the wealth (of knowledge), and sharing stories. p.s. i have a thing for kale, avocados, chocolate, and matcha tea.
-Check out here for more details about my professional background, personal, and recipe style.
+McKel Hill, MS, RD, LDN with my credentials.
+I’m a Registered Dietitian and Health & Wellness Coach with a passion for all things nutrition, wellness, and (of course) whole foods.
+In my practice, my mission is to share my p dassion with others in the form of nourishing recipes, spreading the wealth of knowledge, and sharing stories from my kitchen. p.s. i have a thing for kale, avocados, chocolate, and matcha tea.
+To get to know me and my story of why I got into nutrition in the first place, check out ABOUT me and find more details about my professional background, personal, and recipe style.

 Q// What is your mission here at Nutrition Stripped?

 A// I’m here to share my passion and love about nutrition and nourishing our bodies on a cellular level.
 I want to show you that eating healthy, plant-based foods, gluten-free, can be simple and IS simple and satisfying.
-I hope that through Nutrition Stripped and my recipes I share with you from my kitchen to yours, will inspire you to get creative and open you mind (and taste buds) to something you’ve maybe never tried before.
-As a registered dietitian and Health & Wellness Coach what drives me to continue to do what I do, is knowing that I’m helping you achieve your goals and reach optimal health and wellness to live a long and healthy and most importantly, happy life.
+I hope that through Nutrition Stripped and my recipes I share with you directly from my kitchen, will inspire you to get creative and open you mind (and taste buds) to something you’ve maybe never tried before.
+As a Registered Dietitian and Health & Wellness Coach what drives me to continue to do what I do, is knowing that I’m helping my clients achieve their goals and reach optimal health.

 Q// What is a Registered Dietitian/Registered Dietitian Nutritionist (RD/RDN)?